WFC in South Africa story

-- Five graduates from WFC training have been employed as WFC tutors
+- Two graduates from WFC training have been employed as WFC tutors

-- Two students from WFC training in South Africa was awarded a place at Big Fish Film School in Johannesburg.
+- One student from WFC training in South Africa was awarded a place at Big Fish Film School in Johannesburg.
 Another two have been encouraged to apply next year.

-- One WFC graduate was given a work placement with a Johannesburg advertising agency, ‘Re:Public’, another works for ‘Live’ magazine
+- One WFC graduate was given a work placement with a Johannesburg advertising agency, ‘Re:Public’

-- A WFC student’s film was selected for and screened at the prestigious Pocket Film Festival, Paris
+- A WFC student film was selected for and screened at the prestigious Pocket Film Festival, Paris

 “U have found me wanting to be in film school and cnt afford the expensive fees and Im raised by a widow mother who is a domestic worker.
 But I got the training for free at WFC.
 U showed me how to do short films and documentaries and u didnt leave us.
 WFC introduced us to the best experienced film makers in SA and also to the students that are in the film schools we dream of attending.
 The youth in my community have been motivated to be part of this.
 WFC saved me from crime and drugs.”